1nsidewill/PapagoNMT/README.md

     until finished
 -->
-1. Click `Use this template` button
+1. Clone this repository
-2. Create New Repository
+2. pip install -r requirements.txt
-3. Update Readme and Others(Other features are noted in comments.)
+3. Debug with FastAPI
 <!--
 ## Deployment
  Add additional notes about how to deploy this on a live system